 Know Your Market

-Before you can make any decisions about how to navigate the Houston real estate market, it’s important that you fully understand current conditions.
+Before you can make any decisions about how to navigate the Houston housing market, it’s important that you fully understand current conditions.
 Compared to many other cities, including other areas of Texas, Houston has seen smaller housing price increases despite being an appealing destination for families due to employment opportunities, educational offerings, and overall lifestyle.
 That’s good news, right?
 In theory, lower prices mean small investors are more likely to be able to afford to buy in Houston, but it’s not always that easy.

 Although lower prices may make some units more accessible to small investors, it also means large investment groups have the ability to scoop up huge swaths of property.
 In the Houston suburb of Conroe, for example, Fundrise bought the entire Amber Pines subdivision last winter, in what’s becoming a common move.
 Whatever your financial resources, then, it may be wise to emphasize solo properties, duplexes, or other scattered residences rather than larger multifamily arrangements as the core of your investment strategy, if you’re looking to buy right now.

 Another approach to consider as a small investor working in Houston right now is to steer clear of new purchases altogether.
 Rental vacancies, while high in other parts of the country, are actually quite low in Houston currently, with occupancy over 90%.
 Obviously this is strong motivation to buy more properties because you’ll likely be able to fill them, but how long would it take you to go from purchase to lease?
 The prep takes time, effort, and, of course, more money, that might be better used to attend to your current properties.